 - 1. Recorded easements for the stormwater management facility and easements to provide adequate access for inspection and maintenance from a public right of way. - 2.
-A recorded stormwater management maintenance agreement as described in SECTION 47.22. - 3.
+A recorded stormwater management maintenance agreement as described in SECTION 5.22. - 3.
 A performance bond, an irrevocable letter of credit or other surety; as described in this Ordinance. - 4.
 Permission from adjacent property owners, as may be required.

-47.15 PERMIT AND REVIEW FEES
+5.15 PERMIT AND REVIEW FEES

-- The County Commissioners shall establish a schedule of fees and collection procedure for stormwater management review and permits.
+- 1. The County Commissioners will establish a schedule of fees and collection procedure for stormwater management review and permits.
 Permits fees will be based on the relative complexity of the project and may cover the cost of plan review, administration and management of the permit process, and inspection of all projects subject to this Ordinance. - 2.
-No permits shall be issued nor action taken on amendments or other matters pertaining to this Ordinance until the fee has been paid in full.
+No permits will be issued, nor action taken on amendments or other matters pertaining to this Ordinance, until the fee has been paid in full.

-47.16 SUSPENSION AND REVOCATION
+5.16 SUSPENSION AND REVOCATION